 We put into practice what, in coaching with my clients, I refer to as ‘Quantum Leaping a Dream’.
 By, quite literally, putting the cart before the horse, we took a big ol’ leap of faith.
 We dove into the deep end and teamed up to do something that neither one of us had done before.

 Our decision to put the cart before the horse, ensured that we would figure out what we needed to figure out, and gallop our way back to hitch our cart.
 And that’s exactly what we did.
 We sold our Fiat/Prius.
 And our little RV got it’s horse.

 *** What Quantum Leap are you dreaming up for your own life?
 What dream is stirring within YOUR heart just waiting for YOU to leap?

 I’d love to hear all about it. >> Go here to claim a complimentary session and let’s explore the possibilities together!

 2 Days From Nomadic Living: See You Later

 Any friend who helps you carry boxes and drop stuff off at Salvation Army, is the real deal.

-I was blessed to meet Laura salsa dancing just a few weeks after I moved to the DC area.
-That night, she yelled goodbye, waving vigorously at me from a balcony when she saw I was leaving.
+Just a few weeks after moving to the DC area, while out salsa dancing, I met Laura.
+We had chatted briefly between songs.
+When later that night she saw me leaving, she yelled goodbye, waving vigorously at me from a balcony.
 I knew then and there, we’d be friends.
-Not long after, we went for a 3-hour kayak conversation (much more talking than rowing) and it was a friendship made.
+A few weeks later, we went for a 3-hour kayak conversation (much more talking than rowing) and it was a friendship made.

 1 Day From Nomadic Living: How Long Things Take